 Promoting environmental responsibility and technological advancement in recent years has increased interest in electric vehicles.
-There is now more of a need for electric automobiles as more countries use them.
+As more countries use them, there is now a greater need for them.

-But which country imports the most electric cars?
+But which country imports the most battery-powered vehicles?
 We'll explore the top countries that import electric cars and the reasons behind their high demand.

 Many factors contribute to a country's import of electric cars, from government subsidies to a push toward renewable energy.